Finding yourself as the victim of any type of crime is challenging. The aftermath can be even more daunting when the crime itself was violent.

 Reporting a Crime Scene

-If you are the person who discovered a crime scene, or witnessed it, the first step in the comprehensive process of restoring order and cleaning up a crime scene is to call law enforcement, and paramedics, depending on the circumstances at hand.
-Typically, this communication is made by calling 911.
+If you are the person who discovered a crime scene or witnessed it, the first step in the comprehensive process of restoring order and cleaning up a crime scene is to call law enforcement and paramedics, depending on the circumstances at hand.

 Working with Law Enforcement Following a Violent Crime

-The nature of the crime, and the state of the crime scene, will dictate how quickly a crime scene cleanup can commence.
-If a homicide or a violent assault occurred at the scene, law enforcement investigators, and perhaps the coroner’s office, will investigate the scene.
+The nature of the crime and the state of the crime scene will dictate how quickly a crime scene cleanup can commence.
+If the homicide or a violent assault occurred at the scene, law enforcement investigators, and perhaps the coroner’s office, will investigate the scene.
 This can take some time.
-If the crime was a homicide, the body will be transported to the coroner’s office for a forensics examination.
+If the crime was a homicide, the body will be transported to the coroner’s office for a forensic examination.

 Biohazardous Dangers at a Violent Crime Scene